-Vendor Management Responsibilities
+Vendor Management Roles and Responsibilities

 The role of vendor management within an organization consists of wearing many hats.
 Some responsibilities include: